RemiJu/TB-ScalesOfConviction/README.md

 Take turns to Gather Points in the overworld in order to buff yourself and enter combat with an advantage over your enemies.

+To play the build:
+Download the 'ScalesOfConviction-TestBuild' directory and run the executable inside.

 # Overworld Controls:
 WASD for Movement in Overworld